MultiSafepay/docs/content/integrations/woocommerce.md

 The Integration Team will do their best to help you install third-party packages, but we can't guarantee perfect compatibility.

 </details>

-> ⚠️ **Attention Dutch merchants**
-> We strongly recommend **not** applying surcharges to [pay later methods](/pay-later/).
-This is now considered providing credit under the Wet op het consumentenkrediet and article 7:57 of the Burgerlijk Wetboek, and requires a permit from the Authority for Financial Markets (AFM).

 ## Updates